 We have always had home made Christmas bon bons/crackers.
 My Mum started the tradition by personalising each person’s bon bon every year.
 This is obviously quite a bit of work but it is a tradition I have continued.
 Making a bon bon is easy to do, the hardest part is finding things small enough to go inside.
 BJ loves the anticipation before the ‘snap’ and lines up to help all of us at Christmas.
 Over the years he has become an expert.
 To make the one pictured AJ used crepe paper which is easy to pull.
 We use old wrapping paper rolls and cut to size.
 The bon bon/cracker snaps are cheap to buy and available from craft stores.
 As we make them we put people’s names on the back so we know who gets what.
 BJ for example doesn’t eat chocolate and can’t do anything with the usual novelties that come out of the crackers so a hand made one is much more meaningful for him.

 Everyone loves to feel they have contributed and we find cooking something is a great way for the kids to participate in the Christmas meal.
-BJ loves doing the hand mixer and AJ likes putting all the ingredients together so they make a great team.
+BJ loves using the hand mixer and AJ likes putting all the ingredients together so they make a great team.
 A Christmas tree pavlova is their contribution this year and I know it will get them lots of compliments.
 AJ used a basic pavlova mix and doubled the recipe.
 We used the back of a cookie tray and covered it in aluminium foil and put the mixture out in the shape of a tree.
 It keeps its shape nicely during cooking and then AJ decorates it as she pleases (photo of decorated tree from a few years ago).
 We usually serve with a bowl of fresh fruit for people to add to the pavlova because decorated as a Christmas tree it is a bit short in the fruit department!

 Some bells bought from a dollar store sealed in a jar is a great musical instrument.
 Putting the bells into the jar is a great hand function task as long as your child won’t put them in their mouth.
 As with all art and craft keep a close eye on your child to ensure they remain safe.
 We sealed the jar with some Christmas tape.